kota7/quick-jupyterhub/README.md

 We may also want to keep the user list and their passwords, possibly changed during the session even after the container termination.
 A quick (and a bit ugly) way of doing this is to apply the docker volume to `/etc` directory, since user information is stored there.
-Note that this means a number of other files are included in that directory, and this may cause some problem.
+However, since that directory contains a number of other files as well, and this may cause some problem (especially when the container's OS updates.
+Perhaps there is no problem so long as we are reusing a same image).
 In practice, this seems to work fine.
-The launcher code will have another `-v` option like below:
+To do so, the launcher code will have another `-v` option like below:

 ```shell
 $ docker run --rm -d -p 8000:8000 -v quickjh_home:/home  -v quickjh_etc:/etc --name quickjh quick-jupyterhub
 ```

 Note that if we lose the users and their passwords, we still have their data by the persistent volume.
+This means we only lose user's login feature.
-Hence it is possible to redefine users based on the names of the subdirectories under `/home`.
+We can recover this loss by redefining users based on the names of the subdirectories under `/home`.

 ```shell
 # add user with home directory